-- a.
-All capital projects funded with CDBG or HOME must comply with local building and fire codes. - b.
+- b.
 All HOME funded Rehabilitation projects must be major rehabilitation which means the property must be brought up to current codes and final occupancy permit must be signed off by the applicable jurisdiction.
 Minor rehabilitation of housing can be funded only with CDBG.
 All rental housing units purchased and/or rehabilitated with CDBG or HOME must pass inspection. - c.
 All housing must comply with the applicable accessibility requirements for persons with disabilities.